igorshapiro/licensario/README.md

 This gem provides you with a couple of resource classes that you can use in your applications, coupled with a base API class which you need to configure before start working.
 These are the steps you need to follow:

 1. **Configure**: first you need to setup your connection to Licensario's API server.
-You can do so by
+You can do so by:

     config = {}
     config[:key] = "MY_API_KEY"